PNWDrew/onz-pool/README.md

 use this software: "2324852447570841050L" for lisk or "7725849364280821971S" for shift or "AZAXtswaWS4v8eYMzJRjpd5pN3wMBj8Rmk" for ark.

+# testing branch is not to used on mainnet.
 Modified slightly for LWF by pnwdrew.

 See other README_LWF for LWF specifics